Learning Representations by Humans, for Humans: Introduction

 \if 0 requiring significant investment of time, money, and expertise, and that cannot utilize feedback regarding performance for improvement.
 Nonetheless, their design remains a source of aspiration as to the care taken in determining how to represent information to users in ways that align with human considerations and dispositions, and that support, rather than replace, humans. \fi

-Here we introduce the `Man Composed with Machine' framework (\mom), aiming to bridge the paradigm of machine learning with that of human-centric design~\cite{sutton2020overview,venkatesh2003user}, and advocate for a broader perspective on using machine learning in support of decision-making.
-We make two key contributions.
+Our framework for optimizing $h \circ \repnet$, which we refer to as `Mind Composed with Machine' (\mom) contributes to work that seeks to bridge machine learning with human-centric design~\cite{sutton2020overview,venkatesh2003user}, and we make two key contributions in this regard.
 First, rather than machines that predict or decide, we train models that learn how to \emph{reframe problems} for a human decision-maker.
-We learn to map problem instances to representational objects such as plots, summaries, or avatars, aiming to capture problem structure and maintain user autonomy.
-This approach of ``advising through reframing" draws on a large body of work in the social sciences that shows that the quality of human decisions depends on how problems are presented \cite{thompson1980margaret,cosmides1992cognitive,gigerenzer1995improve,kahneman2013prospect, brown2013framing}.
+We learn to map problem instances to representational objects such as plots, summaries, or avatars, aiming to capture problem structure and preserve user autonomy.
+This approach of ``advising through reframing" draws on work in the social sciences that shows that the quality of human decisions depends on how problems are presented \cite{thompson1980margaret,cosmides1992cognitive,gigerenzer1995improve,kahneman2013prospect, brown2013framing}.
 Second, rather than optimizing for machine performance, we \emph{directly optimize for human performance}.
 We learn representations of inputs for which human decision-makers perform well rather than those under which machines achieve high accuracy.
+In this, we view our approach as taking a step towards promoting machine learning as a tool for human-intelligence augmentation~\cite{licklider1960man,engelbart1962augmenting}.